 St. Mary’s offers a full-day kindergarten program five days a week.
 Designed to establish a strong foundation for future learning, this program offers the highest standards of academic and social education to meet the developing needs of your child.
-Additionally, kindergarteners are comfortably located in a private wing of the school but also have access to the entire facility including the cafeteria, computer lab, and gym.
+Additionally, kindergarteners are comfortably located in a private wing of the school but also have access to the entire facility including the art & music rooms, library, STEM lab, gym, and cafeteria.

 technology in the classroom

 Technology is integrated throughout the curriculum.
-All classrooms are equipped with SMART Boards.
-The school also has multiple sets of laptops, iPads, and Chromebooks available to students and recently purchased two 3D printers and Lego robotics kits.
+All classrooms are equipped with SMART Boards or Active Panels.
+The school also has multiple sets of laptops, iPads, and Chromebooks available to students (for a 1:1 experience).
+Two 3D printers, Lego robotics kits, and other manipulatives are used by students.
 Students also utilize Moby Max and Accelerated Reader software to personalize their learning and enable teachers to pinpoint missing skills or gaps.

 Religion: Students take a more active role in planning school liturgies.

 Math: Eighth graders are placed in either pre-algebra or algebra based on their 7th grade scores and teacher recommendations.
 Our junior high math teacher is a certified high school teacher, and many of our students test out of algebra and enroll in Geometry/Algebra II as freshmen.